advanced-security/demo-csharp/README.md

 #### Fixed Alert

-Notice that Code Scanning has detected that this Pull Request will fix the SQL injection vulnerability that was detected before.
+Notice that Code Scanning has detected that this Pull Request will fix the cross-site scripting vulnerability that was detected before.

 <img src="images/14-fix-detail.png" width="80%"/>